codiga/doc.codiga.io/docs/api.md

 :::warning

-JWT are short-lived token, used for the web application at app.codiga.io.
+JWTs are short-lived tokens, used for the web application at app.codiga.io.
 They are not recommended for any custom-integration.
 :::

-A Json Web Token is a lightweight authentication mechanism that provide a token to authenticate within a given period of time.
+A JSON Web Token is a lightweight authentication mechanism that provides a token to authenticate within a given period of time.

 The JWT authentication works in two passes: